th-m-vogel/Max-Patches/M4L-Devices/Iinspired By Lucid Rhythms/README.md

 Something polyrhythmic, semi generative - ish ... sequencing ...
 You have 16 (or less) running on different phase and phase shift to create notes from a defined scale.

+The 16 tracks running with increasing phase shift, playing notes inceasing from left (1st stage) to right.
+The notes ar played acording to selected root and scale.

+the bass hit is repeated after a defined number of cycles.
+The bass play always at root note two octaves below the 1st stage.

+The device linked to Ableton Transport.
+Transport off stops the device fcrom running.

 In fact, i wanted to do something in the direction of the YT-er Lucid Rythm and took this as a reason to dip in to Max ...
 So, my 1st M4L device.

 want to have a look at it running? - https://youtu.be/H_1-QaDhjWg

 ## UI Description

-The device linked to Ableton Transport.
-Transport off stops the device fcrom running.

 - On/Off switch: You can Start/Stop the device.
 When ON the Phase setings are locked.
 - Sine / Rectified: changes Waveform for the oscilation from Sine to Full-Rectified-Sine.
 Will Result in different pattens, especialy over longer running time.